 Partly or mostly because of data availability, the literature has heavily focused on choices made by public firms.
 We argue in this paper that the literature misses an important dimension of the choices made by firms.
 A firm can only issue public bonds if it registers these bonds with the SEC and commits to regular filings.
-Further, because of the trust indenture act, the firms that issue bonds publicly face severe limitations in restructuring these bonds.
-Such limitations do not exist for bank loans.
-Hence, borrowing from the markets would change drastically the public reporting requirements of a private firm.
+Hence, borrowing from the public markets would change drastically the public reporting requirements of a private firm.
 In contrast, borrowing in the form of a loan would have no impact on these requirements.
+Further, because of the Trust Indenture Act, the firms that issue bonds publicly face severe limitations in restructuring these bonds.
+Such legal limitations do not exist for bank loans (but they may be included in loan contracts as discussed in Demiroglu and James (2015)).
+Lastly, bonds are securities but loans are not, so that bonds issued by non-registrants, such as bonds issued pursuant to Rule 144a, are subject to securities laws.